greenbone/docs/src/common/prerequisites.rst

 group.
 Therefore a `gvm` user and a group with the same name will be created.

 .. code-block::
+  :caption: Creating a gvm system user and group

   sudo addgroup --system gvm
   sudo adduser --system --disabled-password --no-create-home --ingroup gvm gvm